Vietnam is known as a culinary destination. Foodies from around the world descend on the country to gorge themselves on Vietnamese street food.

 Another famous dish of Vietnamese cuisine – Nem Cua Be, which is made with fresh crab meat, is particularly good.
 Unlike regular spring rolls, they are wrapped with rice paper into a square shape before being fried.
 Nem Cua Be is a specialty of Hai Phong, a seaside town not far away from Hanoi.

 With each dumpling wrapped in banana leaves, there is a piece of shrimp and ground pork.
-This Vietnamese street food makes a great pre-meal snack and is served on a small plate and dipped with spicy fish sauce.
+This Vietnamese street food makes a great pre-meal snack and is served on a small plate and dipped in spicy fish sauce.

 Is your mouth watering yet?
 These are just a few of the most popular Vietnamese street food options.
 If you’d like to try these (and many others) for yourself, consider taking a motorbike food tour when you’re in Vietnam.
 It’s a fun way to see the city on the back of the bikes and try the local foods!